Bhavikom/Android-Interview-Questions-Answer/README.md

 	The init block is always called after the primary constructor A class file can have one or more init blocks executing in series i.e. one after another.

+**22. Difference between Constructor and init block ?**

+	The init block will execute immediately after the primary constructor.
+Initializer blocks effectively become part of the primary constructor.

+	The constructor is the secondary constructor.
+Delegation to the primary constructor happens as the first statement of a secondary constructor, so the code in all initializer blocks is executed before the secondary constructor body.

+**23. What is Pair and Triple in Kotlin ?**

+	In any programming language, we use functions to perform a particular activity.
+For eg. , if you want to add the details of students of a college then instead of writing the same lines of code a number of times, you can use the concept of a function .
+And after that, you can call that function as many times as you want.
+Also, the best part of the function is that a function can return some value i.e. if you are having a function to add two numbers then the return value of that function can be a number of integer type having the sum of both the entered numbers.

+	But functions has some limitations also(when used normally).
+Think of a situation, where you want the name and age of a particular student of a college, then if you want to use the function approach then you can return only one value at a time.
+If you want to return more than one value for different data type (in our example, name is of string type, while age is of type integer), then you have to make use of dummy class where you can declare all the variables that you want to return from the function and after that make an object of the class and collect the returned value in some List.

+	But the problem here is that if you are having so many things to do i.e. so many functions to work on which returns more than one value then you have to make a separate class for all those functions and finally use that class.
+This will be a very complex and lengthy approach.

+	To deal with these type of situations, Kotlin introduced the concept of Pair and Triple .
+	With the help of Pair and Triple you can return more than one value(two in case of pair and three in case of the triple) of different data types.

+	So, in this blog, we will learn how to use pairs and triples in Kotlin.
+So, let’s get started.

+*pair

+	Pair is a predefined class in Kotlin that is used to store and return two variables at a time.
+Those two variables can be of the same type or of a different type.
+So, whenever you want to return more than one variable from a function then you can use Pair in your function.
+	But how to use Pair ?
+Let’s have a look at how to use Pair in Kotlin:

+	Pair ("Hello", "Kotlin") // here both the variables are of type string Pair ("Kotlin", 1) // here 1st variable is of type string and other is type of integer Pair (2, 20) // here both the variables are of integer type You can use pair as described above.
+Also you can define some variable and then pass that variable in the Pair.
+Following example shows the same:

+	val variable1 = "Declaring String variable"
+	val variable2 = 1 // declaring integer value

+	Pair (variable1, variable2) // using declared variable in Pair class Using first and second property
+	In order to retrieve the values stored in the Pair, we can use the first and second property of the Pair class:

+	val variable1 = "Declaring String variable"
+	val variable2 = 1 // declaring integer value

+	val variableName = Pair (variable1, variable2) // using declared variable in Pair class

+	println(variableName.first) // will print the value of variable1
+	println(variableName.second) // will print the value of variable2
+	Also, you can assign the variables of the Pair to another variable and use those variables like below:

+	val(firstVariable, secondVariable) = Pair("Hello", 1)
+	println(firstVariable)
+	println(secondVariable)

+	Infix
+	In kotlin, we can use easily destructure the variable declaration using to infix function.

+	fun getWebsite() : Pair<String, String> {
+  		return "www.mindorks.com" to "the Website is"
+	}
+	and declare the getWebsite() function as,
+	val (url: String, website: String) = getWebsite()
+	// print(url)
+	//print(website)
+	toString() function
+	toString() is a function that is used to convert the variables of the pair into string and use that variables as string.

+	val variableName = Pair (variable1, variable2) // using declared variable in Pair class
+	print(variableName.toString())
+	toList() function
+	toList() function converts the Pair variable in form of List i.e. you can use the Pair variables just like List items.

+	val variable1 = "Declaring String variable"
+	val variable2 = 1 // declaring integer value

+	val variableName = Pair (variable1, variable2) // using declared variable in Pair class
+	val list = variableName.toList()

+	println(list[0]) // this will print the value of variable1
+	println(list[1]) // this will print the value of variable2

+*Triple

+	Triple is another predefined class in Kotlin.
+With the help of Triple class in Kotlin, you can return 3 variables of same or different type from one function.
+Also, you can use Triple class to store 3 variables of same or different type.

+	The use of Triple is the same as that of Pair in Kotlin.
+Following example shows the use of Triple in Kotlin:

+	val variable1 = "Declaring String variable"
+	val variable2 = 1 // declaring integer value
+	val variable3 = "Declaring second string value"

+	val variableName = Triple (variable1, variable2, variable3) // using declared variable in Triple class

+	println(variableName.first) // will print the value of variable1
+	println(variableName.second) // will print the value of variable2
+	println(variableName.third) // will print the value of variable3
+	Also, there are functions like toString() and toList(), that can be used in Triple also, in the same manner as used in the Pair.
+	Following example shows the use of toString() and toList() in Triple:

+	val variable1 = "Declaring String variable"
+	val variable2 = 1 // declaring integer value
+	val variable3 = "Declaring second string value"

+	val variableName = Triple (variable1, variable2, variable3) // using declared variable in Triple class

+	println(variableName.toString())

+	val list = variableName.toList()
+	println(list[0]) // prints the first element of the list or variable1 println(list[1]) // prints the second element of the list or variable2 println(list[2]) /

+**23. Statically Type vs Dynamically Typed Languages.
+Kotlin is which type of language ?**

+	Simply put it this way: in a statically typed language variables' types are static, meaning once you set a variable to a type, you cannot change it.
+That is because typing is associated with the variable rather than the value it refers to.

+	For example in Java:
+	String str = "Hello";   // variable str statically typed as string str = 5;                // would throw an error since str is
+                       	        // supposed to be a string only Where on the other hand: in a dynamically typed language variables' types are dynamic, meaning after you set a variable to a type, you CAN change it.
+That is because typing is associated with the value it assumes rather than the variable itself.

+	For example in Python:
+	some_str = "Hello"  # variable some_str is linked to a string value
+	some_str = 5        # now it is linked to an integer value; perfectly OK

+	**Kotlin is a statically typed language which means that it does most the check at compile time rather being dependent on runtime**